activiteOCR/CodeHawks---Findings/First-Flight-#12-Kitty-Connect.md

 ## Impact

-Implementing custom access control logic introduces the potential for security vulnerabilities, especially if the custom implementation is not thoroughly tested and audited.
+Implementing custom access control logic introduces the potential for security vulnerabilities.

 ## Tools Used